Jameszzyyyyy/cse15l-lab-reports/lab2/lab-report-2-week-4.md

 _**Description:**_

 This bug appears because there is no close parentheses can be found in the file, so that when we compile and run the code, it shows in terminal that `StringIndexOutOfBoundsException`.
+This is because there is no result when we search for next bracket.
+I fixed it by using `if` statement, when there is a missing bracket/parenthesis, the while loop will `break` and return an empty list.
 Therefore, everythime when we write the code, we should try to consider very extreme cases about index.

 ***
 ## _**Second Code Change**_